yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-multisync.md

   ![Add Cluster Wizard - Multi-region and size](/images/yb-cloud/cloud-addcluster-multisync.png)

-  - **Regions**: For each of the 3 regions, choose the [region](../../release-notes#cloud-provider-regions) where the nodes will be located, and the VPC in which to deploy the nodes.
+  - **Regions** - For each of the 3 regions, choose the [region](../../release-notes#cloud-provider-regions) where the nodes will be located, and the VPC in which to deploy the nodes.
 Choose the number of nodes to deploy in the regions; each region has the same number of nodes.
 Only VPCs using the selected cloud provider are listed.
 The VPCs must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-basics/cloud-vpcs/).

   - **Node size** - enter the number of virtual CPUs per node and the disk size per node (in GB).